Ordering, Design & Build Process

 Based on the build specification, I create a formal cost estimate.
 Estimates typically do not change unless changes to the build specification are made.

-I request a deposit of $1000 to move the process forward and to secure a spot on my build calendar.
+I request a deposit to move the process forward and to secure a spot on my build calendar.
 Because I maintain a waitlist, I build in deposit order.
 The deposit is credited towards the final cost of your new bike.
 Note that the deposit is non-refundable under most circumstances.

 We will work together to get the sizing information I need to design your frame.
 This may involve measurements of your current bikes, your body, or may require a custom fit by a third-party.